Michad/tilegroxy/README.md

 The following features are currently available:

 * Provide a uniform ZXY mapping interface for incoming requests.
-* Proxy map tiles to ZXY, WMS, WMTS backed map layers
+* Proxy map tiles to ZXY, WMS, TMS, or WMTS backed map layers
 * Cache map tiles in disk, memory, s3 ...
 * Generic support for any content type
 * Incoming authentication using a static key or JWT